Which Fromm Four Star Nutritionals Canned Recipes Get

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 7.3%
+Fiber (estimated dry matter content) = 6.7%

 |Estimated Nutrient Content|

-|Dry Matter Basis||39%||12%||41%|
+|Dry Matter Basis||39%||11%||42%|

-|Calorie Weighted Basis||36%||27%||37%|
+|Calorie Weighted Basis||36%||25%||39%|

-The first ingredient in this dog food is beef.
+The second ingredient is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is potato.
+The third ingredient includes potatoes.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+In addition, legumes contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Fromm product.

-With one notable exception…
+With 1 notable exception…

-As a group, the brand features an average protein content of 41% and a mean fat level of 11%.
-Together, these figures suggest a carbohydrate content of 40% for the overall product line.
+As a group, the brand features an average protein content of 40% and a mean fat level of 15%.
+Together, these figures suggest a carbohydrate content of 37% for the overall product line.

-And a fat-to-protein ratio of about 28%.
+And a fat-to-protein ratio of about 36%.